rasagnatenneti/DeviceManagement/README.md

 6. **Search Device by Brand**
    - **Endpoint:** `[GET /devices/search?brand={brand}](http://localhost:8080/devices/search?brand=Brand3)`
    - **Description:** Searches for devices by their brand name.
+   -
+### Running Tests:

+To run the unit tests, use the following command: mvn test

+This will execute all the tests in the project and provide a report of the test results.

 ## Database Integration